Sunday, June 30, 2024

 Money for nothin', chicks for free

-Your ST requires 1MB of RAM and a double-sided disk drive.
-Don't scoff, this was 1986 and my family couldn't afford an Atari ST for two years.
-Heck, I didn't know the joy of 1MB RAM until around 1991 when I got the SIMS for my STe.
-Additionally, they released a now obsolete half-meg version for those living in a cave, unwilling to upgrade! ;-)
+Your ST requires 1MB of RAM and a double-sided drive.
+Don't scoff, this was 1986, and my family couldn't afford an Atari ST for two more years.
+Heck, I didn't know the joy of 1MB RAM until around 1990 when I got the SIMS for my STe.
+Additionally, they released a half-meg version for those unwilling to upgrade ;-)

-Anyhow, the amazing fact that this "demo" was released in 1986 impresses me.
+It's incredible that this "music demo" was released in 1986.
 I would easily have assumed 1988/89 if I didn't already know.
-Of course, this isn't the complete song, the ST would need multiple floppies and a bucket load of extra RAM.
-Look, for 1986, it is jaw-dropping, so leave it playing while you search your CD collection.
+Of course, this isn't the complete song; the ST would have needed a hard drive, and who had one back then?
+Look, for 1986, it is jaw-dropping, so leave it playing and enjoy the quality recording.

 Credits